8 Best Renters Insurance Companies in Rhode Island of 2025

 Claims History

-If you file a claim, your rate will increase because insurers will consider you a risk.
+If you file a claim, your rate will increase because insurers consider you a risk.

 Amount of Coverage